BambooAI

 - If the question can be resolved by code, the agent determines whether the necessary data is contained within the provided dataset, requires downloading from an external source, or if the question is of a generic nature and data is not required.

 - The agent then chooses its approach accordingly.
-It formulates an algorithm, expressed as a task list, to serve as a blueprint for the analysis.
+It can formulate a plan to serve as a blueprint for the analysis.

 - The original question is modified to align with this algorithm.
 The agent performs a semantic search against a vector database for similar questions.

 - Any matching questions found are appended to the prompt as examples.
-GPT-3.5, GPT-4 or a local OSS model is then used to generate code based on the algorithm.
+A selected LLM model is then used to generate code based on the algorithm.

 4. Debugging, Execution, and Error Correction